In the five years since their debut, BTS (방탄소년단) have gone from strength to strength, becoming an unstoppable Korean Pop force.

 Reminiscent of ‘2!3!’ from 2016’s WINGS, ‘Magic Shop‘ has quickly become a stand-out song on the album, and is bound to be a fan-favourite, based on the fact alone that it was similarly written and produced with ARMY in mind.
 This love song to their fans finds strength in the important message of being true to oneself.
 There is an overwhelming honesty within the lyrics, but therein lies a real softness too.
 This is perfectly matched with the electro-pop feel of the song; the instrumentation is delicately understated, giving the vocals enough room to slowly build intensity.
 The echo-like melody during the chorus creates a united effect.
 I am calling it now, the performance of this one will be a collaborative effort between the boys and ARMY during their upcoming LOVE YOURSELF world tour.

 ‘Anpanman‘ is a tongue-in-cheek romp, the hip-hop influenced tropical house track creating an atmosphere of joy and enthusiasm.
 It possesses the same levels of energy as similar BTS tracks, ‘뱁새’ and ‘Go Go‘.
 There is a lot that is going on this song; the multi-layered instrumentation, complete with whistles and car sounds is equally matched in perfect pandemonium through the many melodic transformations; within all of this, all seven members bring something different to the song, resulting in some fire rap hooks and killer vocals.
 The chorus is an anchor in all of this, tying everything together.
 It is a whole lot of fun, and definitely delivers on some relief after the heaviness of the first half of the album.
 However, while the tone of the song is mostly a jest, there is an undercurrent of sincerity.
 Lyrically, using Anpanman as another metaphorical device, they draw parallels to themselves, detailing their humble desires to bring more hope to the world through their music.
-In a way, it acts as a promise to their fans – no matter what happens from here on in, they will always be their be there for their ARMY.
+In a way, it acts as a promise to their fans – no matter what happens from here on in, they will always be there for their ARMY.

 ‘So What‘ is the penultimate track of the album, a sure-fire dance track that is full of vitality and vibrancy.
 As is inherent within the name, there is a certain sense of youthful recklessness throughout the song.
 This is reflected in the lyrics that reinforce the importance of not worrying too much while you are young.